adrielklein/test-site/_posts/2017-06-11-fix-shifting.markdown

 ## Step #2: Put in New Cable and Housing

-Slide your cable wire into your shifter.
+Slide your cable into your shifter.
 You may need to remove the tension from your rear brake to make this task easier.

 <img src="{{ base.url }}/adventures/assets/images/wire-shifter.jpg" width="100%">

-Pull the wire all the way through until you can't pull any further.
+Pull the cable all the way through until you can't pull any further.

 <img src="{{ base.url }}/adventures/assets/images/pull-wire.jpg" width="100%">